The MOD Requisition

 Largo House In 1940

-In 1940 the MOD became a tenant of Largo House.
+In 1940 the MOD became a tenant of Largo House in Fife.

 Presumably, it was requisitioned without any financial incentive being paid to the owners.

-We have good reason to believe this photo was taken in 1939 prior to the MOD taking ownership but after the Durhams had vacated it, thus the sheep from a neighbouring farm are within its gardens and grounds.
+We have good reason to believe this photo above was taken in 1939 prior to the MOD taking ownership but after the Durhams had vacated it, thus the sheep from a neighboring farm are within its gardens and grounds.

 During World War 2, the army was given powers by the government to requisition and take over almost any building, even castles, that would have served war purposes.